DevSecOpsSamples/gke-network-endpoint-group/README.md

 kubectl apply -f loadbalancer-type-api.yaml -n loadbalancer-type-api
 ```

-Create a Service without Ingress and define the `nodePort: 31000`.
+NOTE: Ingress is not required when creating a Service with the `LoadBalancer` type.

 [loadbalancer-type-api-template.yaml](app/loadbalancer-type-api-template.yaml):